Skip to main content

 9. Click the role to view its details.
 Save the ARN of the role.
 You'll need it in a later step.

-Configure a Lumi IAM key using your AWS IAM role ARN:
+Configure a Lumi IAM key using the Amazon Resource Name (ARN) of the IAM role you created:

 1. From the Lumi navigation menu, click Integrations > S3 pull.